mannmann2/keats_crawler/README.md

 `PATH`: Location in which to create the module folder
 `PATH_TO_CHROMEDRIVER`: Location of chromedriver executable
 `COOKIES`: Copy and add cookies from your browser after logging into Keats
+`DOWNLOAD_RESOURCES`: True/False - Download the non-video resources (ppt, pdf, py, etc)
 `DOWNLOAD_VIDEOS`: True/False - Download videos embedded in Keats (Won't work for videos linked on some other website)
-`DOWNLOAD_RESOURCES`: True/False - Download the non-video resources (ppt, pdf, py, etc)
+`VIDEO_PROMPT`: True/False - Prompt before extracting each video for download (Disabling this will automatically download all extracted videos)
+`VIDEO_LIMIT`: Integer or None - Limit the number of videos extracted
 `SKIP_DUPLICATES`: True/False - To skip files already downloaded (Only works if the previous downloads occurred using this package)
 `REMEMBER_DOWNLOADS`: True/False - Add files being downloaded in current crawl to a duplicate filter (Used to check duplicates)